Growing Pains

 Growing pains, how it is diagnosed at The Edge Physiotherapy, Bowral

-Something I hear a lot from concerned parents, “is it growing pains?, but I never had growing pains?”.
+Something I hear a lot from concerned parents “is it growing pains?, but I never had growing pains?”.
 You’d assume that every child who grew would get growing pains, makes sense, but then this isn’t the case.
-We often see children who are diagnosed with growing pains have other associated risk factors including poor posture, low muscle tone, and a diagnosis of anxiety or depression.
-But what is growing pains?
+In our clinic we often see children who are diagnosed with growing pains, but this is not an isolated condition.
+In fact, any child who has persistent pain with no cause should be seen by a healthcare practitioner because ongoing pain in a child is not normal.

-Growing pains is what we call a generalised diagnosis for aches and pains children have, with no cause.
-Experienced at specific times in their lives it is believed to be associated with changes in bone to muscle length ratio usually seen with growth spurts.
-Aching will occur in the back of the thigh, leg and front of the shin varying in intensity, which comes and goes, and has no direct cause or injury associated with it.
+Growing pains is what we call a ‘generalised diagnosis’ for aches and pains in children, with no other cause.
+Experienced at specific times in their lives, it is believed to be associated with changes in bone to muscle length ratio usually seen with growth spurts or increases in activity such as that skipping competition for example.
+Usually it is experienced in the lower limb with aching occurring more often in the thigh, leg and front of the shin.
+Pain with vary in intensity, which comes and goes, and has no direct cause or injury associated with it.

 The number of children I have seen in my experience who actually have “growing pains” are few, and perhaps that is because usually these periods of discomfort will not persist, the child will return to usual activities and the concern passes.
 Some things to be concerned about in children who have “growing pains” include: